Film Music and Audiovisual Project (W3069)

 30 credits, Level 6

-You demonstrate your critical understanding through an oral presentation (30% of marks) and a portfolio of between 5-10 minutes of original composition/s (70%), with commentary, which engage meaningfully with screen media and articulate your research, principles and practical approach.
+Success in this context is deemedto include demonstration of a critical understanding of the nature of screen media and the demands placed on music in this context.
+The module is assessed through Presentation (PRE 30%) and Portfolio (POF 70%).
+You demonstrate your critical understanding through an oral presentation and by completing a portfolio of between 5-10 minutes of original composition/s, with commentary, which engage meaningfully with screen media and articulating your research, principles and practical approach.

-You're expected to absorb key concepts on the qualities and values of film and screen media music, debates which date back to the beginning of the 20th century.
-At the same time, you develop a viable and focused project in an area of your choosing which demonstrates how you have built on these critical foundations.
+It is important to absorb key concepts used in debates on thequalities and values of film and screen media music, debates which date back tothe beginning of the twentieth century.
+At the same time it is yourresponsibility to develop a viable and focused project in an area of your choosing which demonstrates how you have built on these critical foundations.

 33%: Practical (Workshop)